diadata-org/decentral-feeder/README.md

 # Overview

-This repository consists of a self-contained data collection, processing and publishing pipeline.
-More precisely, scrapers are collecting trades data from various centralized and decentralized exchanges.
-Thus obtained trades are then processed in a 2-step aggregation procedure in order to come up with a scalar value related to an asset that is subsequently published on-chain.
-In most cases, this value will be an asset's USD price.
+This repository contains a self-contained pipeline for data collection, processing, and publishing.
+Specifically, scrapers gather trade data from various centralized and decentralized exchanges.
+The collected trades undergo a two-step aggregation process to produce a scalar value associated with an asset, which is then published on-chain.
+In most cases, this value represents the asset's USD price.

 ---